 The next two items test the effects of economic and social policy positions (taxes and racial discrimination) on candidate support.
 On taxes, moving from a less progressive to a more progressive stance increases Democrats' likelihood of supporting a candidate among both the public and donors (by 13% points and 15% points, respectively; SEs = 0.0153, 0.0121).
 For Republicans, more economically progressive candidates are 10% points (SE = 0.0171) less likely to be selected in the public sample and 26% points less likely to be selected (SE = 0.0285) by donors, the largest effect we observe.
 The effects of candidate social policy positions are similar between donors and the public.
-Moving from a more conservative to a more liberal stance on racial discrimination increases the probability of Democratic support by 14% points (SE = 0.0123) among the public and 15% points (SE = 0.0161) among the public and 8% points (SE = 0.0228) among donors.8
+Moving from a more conservative to a more liberal stance on racial discrimination increases the probability of Democratic support by 14% points (SE = 0.0123) among the public and 15% points (SE = 0.0161) among donors, and decreases the probability of Republican support by 6% points (SE = 0.0161) among the public and 8% points (SE = 0.0228) among donors.8